joao-d-oliveira/RL-TennisPlayers/Report.md

 ### Model Architecture PPO

-The PPO model architecture is implemented at [model_tennis_ppo.py](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/utils/model_tennis_ppo.py)) which differs from DDPG where instead of seperate Classes for Actor and Critic, we use a class for the [ActorCritic](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/utils/model_tennis_ppo.py#L27).
+The PPO model architecture is implemented at [model_tennis_ppo.py](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/utils/model_tennis_ppo.py) which differs from DDPG where instead of seperate Classes for Actor and Critic, we use a class for the [ActorCritic](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/utils/model_tennis_ppo.py#L27).

 I didn't change the network architecture, and went for the established to test it out.
-Which seems to work, nevertheless, as I mention at [Ideas for the future](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/Report.md#ideas-for-the-future), it would be very interesting to play with sizes of hidden layers and number of layers, as well as different activations (as I will show bellow, here we are using Tahn as primary activation, instead of ReLu, which come with its challenges).
+Which seems to work well.

+Nevertheless, as I mention at [Ideas for the future](https://github.com/joao-d-oliveira/RL-TennisPlayers/blob/master/Report.md#ideas-for-the-future), it would be very interesting to:
+* play with sizes of hidden layers and number of layers,
+* as well as different activations (as I will show bellow, here we are using Tahn as primary activation, instead of ReLu, which come with its challenges).

-Given that the problem/game at hand (Tennis) has a continuous action space, then the Arquitecture is defined by a sequential model actor:
+Given that the problem/game at hand (Tennis) has a continuous action space, the Arquitecture is defined by a sequential model actor:
 ```
 self.actor = nn.Sequential(
                 nn.Linear(state_dim, 64),